flockonus/043/README.md

 # inspiration

-Much is said about how the world's knowledge is concentrated on the hand of a few internet entities, and there is awesome work done over browser/node.js facilitated P2P - such as webtorrent, dat, among other initiatives that aim to decentralize ownership of knowledge.
+Much is said about the peril of the world's knowledge being concentrated over a few internet entities.
+Data is available but can easily be gone overnight for a number of reasons.

+There is awesome work done over browser/node.js facilitated P2P - such as webtorrent, dat, docker4data among other initiatives that aim to automate & decentralize ownership of knowledge.

-This project aim to contribute towards seeding knowledge in the form of a common web API
+This project aim to contribute data collection over time on individual scope contributions, provided from specific resources easily available, such as social media or IoT devices.

 # concept: